jay-aiplanet/CA-Doc/KARPENTER_README.md

 We need to allow nodes that are using the node IAM role we just created to join the cluster.
 To do that we have to modify the aws-auth ConfigMap in the cluster.

 You will need to add a section to the mapRoles that looks something like this.
-Replace the ${AWS_PARTITION} variable with the account partition, ${AWS_ACCOUNT_ID} variable with your account ID, and ${CLUSTER_NAME} variable with the cluster name, but do not replace the {{EC2PrivateDNSName}}.
+Replace the variable but do not replace the {{EC2PrivateDNSName}}.

 ```
 KUBE_EDITOR=nano kubectl edit configmap aws-auth -n kube-system